mariusconstantin3011/mariusconstantin3011.github.io/README.md

 Hi!
 I'm Marius Constantin.
 I'm an HFT Trader and Quant Researcher.

-Currently, I'm currently open to new roles in Quant Research and Quant Trading.
+I am open to new roles in Quant Research and Quant Trading.
 Previously, I worked at Goldman Sachs, Dexterity Capital, Manifold Trading and Princeton University.

 I'm very passionate about non-profit causes around international education.